Backcountry Skiing in Gaspésie, from Yesterday to Today

 Backcountry skiing in the Chic-Chocs

-The skiing potential of Mount Logan, in the Chic-Chocs, was first promoted in the 1960s by the owners of the CKBL radio station (Matane), who wanted to pay for their transmitter on this mountain.
+The skiing potential of Mont Logan, in the Chic-Chocs, was first promoted in the 1960s by the owners of the CKBL radio station (Matane), who wanted to pay for their transmitter on this mountain.
 Following exploratory missions, plans were made in the mid-1960s to develop a ski resort with a capacity for 5000 skiers.
 Newspaper articles written at the time compared the skiing potential of this mountain to the legendary Rocky Mountains in Western Canada and even to Val-d’Isère, in the Alps!
 However, the project was eventually abandoned.

 Nevertheless, stories about backcountry skiing adventures in the Chic-Chocs date back to the early 1960s and 1970s.
 At the time, most people visited these mountains in the spring to extend the season once downhill ski resorts had closed.
-At first, only a few diehard enthusiasts climbed Mount Albert in downhill ski boots, while carrying their skis and poles.
+At first, only a few diehard enthusiasts climbed Mont Albert in downhill ski boots, while carrying their skis and poles.
 Over the years, the number of skiers increased, with people coming from as far as the United States.
-They generally skied the Grande Cuve, the Mur des Patrouilleurs and the Cuve des Mélèzes on Mount Albert.
+They generally skied the Grande Cuve, the Mur des Patrouilleurs and the Cuve des Mélèzes on Mont Albert.

 Later, at the initiative of local businessmen, Héli-Ski Gaspésie (1985-1990) began offering heliskiing in the Chic-Chocs.
-They took skiers to the top of Mount Logan, with the idea of developing backcountry skiing in this area.
+They took skiers to the top of Mont Logan, with the idea of developing backcountry skiing in this area.
 This mountain was seen as an exciting potential addition to Québec’s major downhill ski resorts due to its altitude, abundant snowfall from early October to mid-June and the fact that the long slopes would not require major development work.

 Initially, there was little concern about the avalanche risks that are inherent to backcountry skiing.
 However, the establishment of the Haute-Gaspésie avalanche centre in the fall of 1999 helped to develop expertise in this field and raise public awareness.
 The only centre of its kind in Eastern Canada, it continues its activities today under the name of Avalanche Québec.